Versal/sdk/README.md

     npm link
     npm test

+### Updating player

 A copy of the [Player](/Versal/player) is bundled in the "html" folder.
 To update Player or use a custom branch, clone player next to `sdk`, build it, and then `npm run copy-player` from within the SDK folder.

+If you want to use development branch of player, symlink development version of the player to html/dev:

+    ln -s ~/path/to/player/dist html/dev
+    versal preview --player dev